MCLifeLeader/CS364/SDD/CS364_SDD_Document.md

 ### 3.2.6 Import Assignments from I-Learn
 <img  src="https://github.com/MCLifeLeader/CS364/blob/master/SDD/resources/UML_Communication/import%20from%20I-learn%20UML%20communication%20diagram.jpg" height="100%" width="100%"></br>

+Design Concerns Addressed:
+- Calendar managers should be able to import assignments from ILearn.
+- Developers and Testers should know of the expected inputs and outputs.
+- Developers should implement error handling and data validation in their code.
+- Testers should understand the processes associated to test all aspects of the product.
+ - Technical support should know how the interactions between the user and the calendar application take place, including both the correct and incorrect usages.

 #### 3.2.6.0 Import Assignments from I-Learn: Manual Sync

 | Data | Description |